JuliaPlots/UnicodePlots.jl/README.md

 #### Isosurface Plot

-Uses the `Marching Cubes` algorithm to extract an isosurface, where `isovalue` controls the surface isovalue.
+Uses [`MarchingCubes.jl`](https://github.com/t-bltg/MarchingCubes.jl) to extract an isosurface, where `isovalue` controls the surface isovalue.
 Using `centroid` enables plotting the triangulation centroids instead of the triangle vertices (better for small plots).
 Back face culling (hide not visible facets) can be activated using `cull=true`.
 One can use the legacy 'Marching Cubes' algorithm using `legacy=true`.

 ```julia
 torus(x, y, z, r=0.2, R=0.5) = (√(x^2 + y^2) - R)^2 + z^2 - r^2